 If your electronics allow, Osceola County officials encourage residents to utilize social media to stay on top of alerts.
 You can find the Osceola County Office of Emergency Management on Facebook and follow them on Twitter.

 Because different weather emergencies call for different responses, it’s not guaranteed that all shelters will begin accepting people as soon as there is bad weather.
 Residents should always check with the county for the latest information before heading to any shelter.

-Of course, that recommendation is not a one-size-fits-all, county officials said.
 Emergency officials said residents with special needs are their top priority and they should arrange to stay at a special needs shelter if that plan works best for their family.